top of page

 Before using lawnmowers, strimmers, or other garden tools, take a moment to check for hiding hedgehogs.
 A simple inspection can save lives.

-Dispose of your trash properly and avoid leaving discarded containers lying around.
-Secure your trash bins and clean recyclables to minimize the risk of hedgehogs getting trapped.
+Dispose of your rubbish properly and avoid leaving discarded containers lying around.
+Secure your rubbish bins and clean recyclables to minimise the risk of hedgehogs getting trapped.

 Remove Hazardous Netting